risechain/rise-vibe-kit/README.md

 # RISE Vibe Kit

-A full-stack template for building real-time dApps on RISE with shreds to enable tx confirmations in milliseconds with `eth_sendRawTransactionSync` & real time udates with  `rise_subscribe`.
+A full-stack template for building real-time dApps on RISE using shreds

 <img src="vibing.png">